 Since then, much research has been conducted in order to understand the neurobiology of addiction—how the brain and limbic system are affected by addiction, the role of genetics and family history, and the interplay between different neurotransmitters, hormones and chemicals.

 Some behaviors like sex and exercise trigger a flood of dopamine in the brain, much like alcohol and marijuana.
 Although this brain chemical is naturally produced, humans can become psychologically dependent on the stimulating effects of their favorite exercises or activities, sometimes turning a habit or hobby into something else entirely.

-Although the Hazelden Betty Ford Foundation focuses mostly on alcohol and other drug addiction and mental health disorders—offering inpatient and outpatient treatment for substance use disorders, as well as outpatient mental health services[anchor text]—there are compulsive behaviors that also require intervention and treatment, especially when they’re causing negative consequences in a person’s life.
+Although the Hazelden Betty Ford Foundation focuses mostly on alcohol and other drug addiction and mental health disorders—offering inpatient and outpatient treatment for substance use disorders, as well as outpatient mental health services—there are compulsive behaviors that also require intervention and treatment, especially when they’re causing negative consequences in a person’s life.
 In some cases, these compulsive behaviors are referred to as "process addictions."

 Some common traits across addiction and compulsive behaviors or “process addictions” include: